froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/alert.md

 * **Title**: Displays as the headline for your alert.

 * **Description**: The main body of your alert.
 Sentences should be short and minimally styled in this section.
-Uses [the Y USA Open Y Text Editor](https://community.openymca.org/c/Resources-and-training-for-content-editors/Learn-how-to-use-the-basic-text-editing-functions-available-to-content-editors).
+Uses [the YMCA Website Services Text Editor](https://community.openymca.org/c/Resources-and-training-for-content-editors/Learn-how-to-use-the-basic-text-editing-functions-available-to-content-editors).

 * **Color Fields**: These three dropdown fields control different aspects of color in your alert.
-All three dropdowns reference the [the Y USA Open Y color vocabulary](http://#).
+All three dropdowns reference the [the YMCA Website Services color vocabulary](http://#).

     * ***Background Color***: The color of your alert.
     * ***Text Color***: Stick to using either black or white for accessibility.